mishaed1/curly-garbanzo-for-csharp/README.md

 # curly-garbanzo-for-csharp
-Personal modification of simple program from Telerik Academy's book "Fundamentals Of Computer Programming"
+Personal modification of a simple program from Telerik Academy's book "Fundamentals Of Computer Programming"